Treat Distinctive Scaly Plaques in Thousand Oaks

 There are many reasons someone may develop dry and red patches on their face or body.
 If these symptoms are accompanied by the growth of scaly patches, the problem may be a chronic skin condition known as psoriasis.
 Thousand Oaks’ Dr. Peterson Pierre regularly sees patients who think they are having an allergic reaction, but who are actually showing signs of an autoimmune disorder that can impact anyone of any age.

-Since psoriasis can be associated with diabetes, heart disease, and other serious health conditions, it is important to see a dermatologist for diagnosis and treatment.
+Since psoriasis can be associated with diabetes, heart disease, and other serious health problems, it is important to see a dermatologist for diagnosis and treatment.
 The National Psoriasis Foundation® estimates that about 8 million people in the United States deal with the chronic condition.

 What Is Psoriasis?